Nikon 28mm f/1.4E - How is the 35mm f/1.4 still a thing?

 It is just unfortunate that Nikon doesn't have a decent full frame camera to do it justice - other than the D5.
 For this test, I used the Nikon Df and the D800E.
 Both cameras felt like dinosaurs compared to the Sony A9 and the Canon 5D Mark IV.
 Having said that, I was enormously jet lagged during the lens review, so I shot everything in live view, face detection, set to aperture priority.
 So as you could imagine, the slow shutter lag wore at my jet lagged diminished patience.

 In conducting a review for the 28mm f/1.4E, I decided to wait until nightfall.
 It only made sense, given the lens's maximum aperture.
 Mind you, diminished capacity from jet lag prevented me from doing it during the day.
-Plus, Mother Nature made it that way, given the calm from the unending downpour unleashed throughout the week, on the night we tested.
+Plus, Mother Nature made it that way - given the calm from the unending downpour unleashed throughout the week on only the night we tested.
 Besides, Anna wasn't available earlier.
 Really, it was the perfect storm of reasons that pushed the scheduling beyond the hours of available light.

 Of course, we could have conducted all our testing indoors, and avoided the drama unfolding from the tempest all week.
 But, that wouldn't make sense.
 The 28mm f/1.4E begs to be tested outside the confines of a controlled environment.
 At that focal length, it enabled one to environmentally document a subject close enough without the threat of photobombing becoming a nuisance.